oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-5-securing-oracle-rest-apis/securing-oracle-rest-apis.md

-# Securing Oracle REST APIs
+# A word on security

 ## Introduction